learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 volume; // the global variable volume has been changed to 11
 ```

+Notice that in the first function above, a local variable, `var volume` is
+declared and assigned to `11`, but the global `volume` remains unchanged.

+However, in the _second_ function, the `volume` variable does not have `var` in
+front of it.
+JavaScript considers this to be a reassignment of the  existing
+`volume` global variable.
+Ther esult is that the global `volume` variable gets
+reassigned.

-However, global variable assignment can't overwrite local variable assignment,
+Moving in the opposte direction, global variable assignment cannot overwrite
-rather it simply reassigns the value of the local variable:
+local variable assignment, rather it simply reassigns the value of the local
+variable:

 ```javascript
 function sayHello() {